Free Kitchen Hacks eBook

 You can also freeze them once they’re baked for up to a year and allow them to thaw before enjoying.

-You can freeze the dough for your cookies without eggs for up to a year.
+Alternatively, you can freeze the dough for your cookies without eggs for up to a year.
 This way, you can have freshly baked cookies whenever you want!

-It’s best to transfer the dough to the refrigerator at least 12 hours before you want to bake them!
-Otherwise, add an extra minute or two to your baking time if you are baking them right out of the freezer.
+Add an extra minute or two to your baking time if you are baking them right out of the freezer.

 Want to sharpen your kitchen skills?